 I hold the Canada Research Chair in Urban Planning for Climate Change and I am an Associate Professor in Geography and Civil Engineering at the University of Victoria.
 I hold a Bachelor of Engineering (McGill University), a Masters in Environmental Studies with a focus on ecological economics (York University), and a PhD in Geography (University of Waterloo).
 I study the diffusion of low-carbon innovations and renewable energy and the justice and socio-economic benefits of a renewable energy transition.
 I am co-founder and inaugural Chair of Women & Inclusivity in Sustainable Energy Research (WISER) Network.

+My research has informed a range of organizations, such as business, not-for-profit, industry associations, Indigenous partners and communities, and advocacy groups, as well as governments across Canada.
+I have testified at the Parliament of Canada House of Commons: Standing Committee on Environment and Sustainable Development.
 I have provided advice and commented on policy to Global Affairs Canada, Environmental Commissioner of Ontario, Natural Resources Canada, Environment and Climate Change Canada, the City of Toronto, the Ontario Ministry of Energy, the Ontario Ministry of Environment and climate change.
-I have sat on the board of Relay Education.
+I have sat on the board of directors of Relay Education.